Brief Description of UPDB Suitable for Inclusion in Manuscripts

 If you have used Utah Cancer Registry data please acknowledge as follows:

-“The Utah Cancer Registry is funded by the National Cancer Institute's SEER Program, Contract No. HHSN261201800016I, the US Center for Disease Control and Prevention's National Program of Cancer Registries, Cooperative Agreement No. NU58DP0063200, with additional support from the University of Utah and Huntsman Cancer Foundation.”
+"The Utah Cancer Registry is funded by the National Cancer Institute's SEER Program, Contract No. HHSN261201800016I, the US Centers for Disease Control and Prevention's National Program of Cancer Registries, Cooperative Agreement No. NU58DP006320, with additional support from the University of Utah and Huntsman Cancer Foundation.”